 Our workplace health programs include processes for emergency medical response, the characterization of employee fitness for duty, and pre-employment drug testing.
 In addition, programs are in place for conducting medical exams in connection with safety-sensitive work, and drug testing and immunizations based upon specific work operations and client accounts.

 Preventing and Monitoring Workplace Exposures

-Using the Xerox Exposure Assessment process, industrial hygiene and safety professionals monitor, assess and report workplace exposures.
-Effective process design, engineering controls, safe job procedures and personal protective equipment are used to control exposures and protect employee health.
+Using the Xerox Exposure Assessment process industrial hygienist and safety professionals monitor, assess and report workplace exposures.
+Effective process design, engineering controls, safe job procedures and personal protective equipment are utilized to control exposures and protect employee health.
 Medical surveillance programs are in place to monitor the health of employees working in operations with specific jobs and hazards (e.g., high noise, organic solvents).
-Results of those medical exams are reviewed to ensure no adverse health effects.
+Results of those medical exams are reviewed by health care professionals to ensure employee wellness.

-Of the workplace exposures monitored in 2015, approximately 99 percent were within Xerox limits.
-All were within regulatory limits or were controlled through the proper use of personal protective equipment where engineering controls were not possible.
+Of the workplace exposures monitored in 2016, all were within regulatory limits.
+When necessary inhalation exposures were controlled through the proper use of personal protective equipment where additional engineering controls were not feasible.

 Environment, Health and Safety Project Reviews

-We continually make modifications to work processes and operations to improve efficiency and effectiveness.
-To ensure these changes meet Xerox safety standards and follow our risk management philosophy, projects are reviewed by technical safety and environmental professionals.
-The scope of the project is defined, potential safety and environmental impacts are characterized, and control requirements are established before the project is initiated.
-The process serves to inform the engineering and management teams about safety requirements and ensures all project designs have controls integrated into work plans.
+We continually make modifications to facilities, work processes and operations to improve efficiency and effectiveness.
+To ensure these changes meet applicable Xerox safety standards consensus standards and regulatory requirements, projects are reviewed by occupational safety and health professionals.
+The scope of the project is defined, potential safety and environmental impacts are characterized, and control requirements are established and communicated before the project is initiated.
+The process serves to inform the engineering and management teams on safety requirements and ensures all project designs have controls integrated into work plans.
 The process ensures environmental, health and safety requirements are understood and implemented at the beginning of the project.